Clayton Knight Committee: Founding

-The Clayton Knight Committee (CKC) was founded when Hitler was enforcing the expansionist policy on Europe.
+The Clayton Knight Committee (CKC) was founded when Adolf Hitler was enforcing the expansionist policy on Europe.
 Britain, along with her Commonwealth countries recognized that in order to halt him, they had to establish a dominant air force.
 Canada, Australia, Britain, and New Zealand created the British Commonwealth Air Training Plan (BCATP).
 It also went by the 'Empire Air Training Scheme'."
 Each country had responsibility for varying aspects of the overall plan, such as aircraft engines (Britain), trainers (Britain), cost of elementary trainers (Canada), etc. It had plans to prepare and instruct 150,000 potential airmen.

 The advancements of the BCATP would fall on the shoulders of well-known Canadian World War I ace Billy Bishop.
 His plan was to gain access to the quickly advancing American aviation industry for BCATP.
 There was a major impasse: "American Neutrality".
 This resulted in Bishop contacting his friend Clayton Knight.
 Knight had many connections in American aviation circles.
 The committee was responsible for 10,000+ American enlistments in the Royal Canadian Air Force (RCAF) before December 7, 1941, the date of the Japan's surprise attack on Pearl Harbor.

 The CKC was established in the spring of 1940.
 The committee used brochures and word of mouth advertising to attract candidates.

 The CKC's requirements for pilots were considered lenient by established RAF pilots.
 Some American pilots exaggerated their flying hours to gain acceptance by the CKC.
 However, the CKC rejected 86% of the pilots who applied.

 Bishop also reached out to Canadian Homer Smith, an ex-pilot.
 A World War I veteran of the British Royal Naval Air Service, Smith was heir to an oil fortune.
 Bishop was able to attain support from him financially.
 Smith also was a source of connections to airline presidents, flying school owners, and Civil Aeronautics Authority officials.
 He was considered the committee's director.
 WWI flyer C.R.
 Fowler also played a role in the committee.